sebastienjust/experiments-fullstack-quarkus-vite/README.md

    <meta charset="UTF-8">
    <meta name="viewport" content="width=device-width, initial-scale=1.0" />
    <title>Hello {name ?: "Qute"}</title>
-   {scriptsHeader ?: ""}
+   {scriptsHeader.raw}
 </head>
 <body>
 <h1>Hello <b>{name ?: "Qute"}</b></h1>
 <div id="root"></div>
 <footer>Footer of the page</footer>
-{scriptsFooter ?: ""}
+{scriptsFooter.raw}
 </body>
 </html>
 ```

-`{scriptsHeader}` and `{scriptsFooter}` will later contain references to your Javascript.
+`{scriptsHeader.raw}` and `{scriptsFooter.raw}` will later contain references to your Javascript.
 We also add `<div id="root"></div>` to tell the frontend App where to start writing React.

+Note that we use the `{xxx.raw}` notation to avoid Qute html-escaping our Strings.

-Note that we intentionally keep the Hello message and add a footer at screen to visualize where React is written.
+Note that we intentionally keep the Hello message and add a footer at screen to visualize
+where React is written.

 Reload the page, http://localhost:8081/some-page, you should see "Hello Qute"